 Ines Ellouze et al, 2023"We conclude that when and where possible, diabetic individuals should consume fresh, and in some cases, dried fruit rather than juices, pulps, pomaces, and other fruit-derived products.
 It is also important for these individuals to take into account the quantity of fruit and fruit products consumed on any given day.
 It is easier to consume the calorically dense fruit products like juice in higher volumes than their fresh whole food forms, which leads to a higher daily total energy intake."
 Interestingly, the study also details the effects of specific fruits.

-When studying a Singaporean Asian population and the effect of temperate, subtropical and tropical fruit consumption on risk of type 2 diabetes, Alperet et al (2017), concluded the following:
+Closer to home, when studying a Singaporean Asian population and the effect of temperate, subtropical and tropical fruit consumption on risk of type 2 diabetes, Alperet et al (2017), concluded the following:

 "our findings suggest that the association between fruit consumption and type 2 diabetes mellitus (T2DM) risk differs by the type of fruit.
 The high consumption of tropical or higher-GI fruit, such as bananas, is associated with higher T2DM risk in men, whereas the high consumption of temperate fruit, such as apples, is associated with lower T2DM risk in women.
 Differences in associations may be partly explained by variations in glycemic index (GI) values in the different types of individual fruit but could also reflect the differences in phytochemical contents between types of fruit.
 Furthermore, choosing lower-GI whole fruit, grapes, or tangerines instead of juice is associated with lower T2DM risk.